Elshafeay/ts-boilerplate/README.md

 ```

 Any by now you should be able to go to `localhost:3000` to test that everything is working as expected.

+## Areas of Improvement <a name="Improvement"></a>
+- Adding Support for ORM/Query-Builder models.
+- Adding Factories and Seeds for these models.